 Hall County Schools offers a school choice program that makes a highly personalized education available to all students.
 Currently, the system offers many magnet schools and programs of choice to bring innovative curricula to students in a more concerted effort to meet their individual needs.

 Students may apply to a school with a certain focus or to a school with a unique program that matches their individual interests, aptitudes, and goals.
-Except for Early College @Jones, Lanier College Career Academy, and World Language Academy (in some instances), parents of students who live outside the school’s attendance zone must provide transportation.
+Except for Howard E. Ivester Early College, Lanier College Career Academy, and World Language Academy (in some instances), parents of students who live outside the school’s attendance zone must provide transportation.

 Magnet Schools Listing

 Like Charter Schools, Magnet School concepts were developed through a thoughtful, comprehensive planning process during which parents, teachers and administrators “dreamed a school.”